JackHon55/DND_Master_Release/README.md

 # Resource Tracking
 1. Combat and Adventuring Resources pages allows user to keep track of the resources that they have.
 Left click to turn blue <> black, white <> purple, Right click for white <> black
 2. Spell Slot tracker is similar, but is automated to deplete spell slots as you cast spells
-3. Gold tracker allows you to enter DnD gold values as a line of text such as 100cp 200sp 340 gp 2pp and have it recorded.
+3. Gold tracker allows you to enter DnD gold values as a line of text such as 100cp 200sp 340gp 2pp and have it recorded (no comma).
 You can split the gold by having the number of people to split to in the small box next to split, then click on split.
 4. Mol button is an easter egg, it splits the gold in a way such that you will lose out, but everyone else gets a little bit more.
 5. Equipment page lists the name of your stuff.
 You can click on the boxes to view the equipment, edit/remove as you wish.
 Empty slots will remain as Empty_x, and you can add/remove slots by right clicking.
 You can also reorder by right clicking

 # Attributes
-1. You DND statblocks are listed here with an extra textbox in each to allow for modification to the entire attribute
+1. You DND statblocks are listed here
 2. White boxes next to skills are normal, black is proficient and yellow is expert.
-3. You can left click/right click on the stat label such as STR, as well as skill labels such as Athletics, to change its colour to keep track of advantages/disadvantages. (these wont be saved, WIP)
+3. You can left click on the stat label such as STR, as well as skill labels such as Athletics, to change its colour to keep track of advantages/disadvantages.
+4. Major edits can be done by by right clicking an empty spot in the respective coloured box

 # Spell page
 1. You list of spells listed in a similar way as the Equipment page